fBruzja/rpg-cli/README.md

 The game takes place in the land of Marghor which is ruled by the evil magician Zoram.
 Do you have what it takes to defeat him?

 Player is represented by an 'X' and the evil sorcerer by a 'Z'.
-Every other monster in the game has it's own marking.
+Every other monster in the game has its own marking.
 A typical turn-based rpg with its own exotic difficulty by making the player explore the game's mechanics and even his/her own.
 ### Prerequisites
 * [Java](https://www.java.com/en/download/) - The programming language used